ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 My friend Oliver released a [web-based demo](https://wipfli.github.io/foursquare-os-places-pmtiles/) a few weeks ago which lets you inspect the data on a map at the point level.
 But to do more than spot checking, you'll need a database that can work with Parquet.

-DuckDB provided the tools to get started quickly, but turned out to be even more useful than I expected.
+And that's where DuckDB comes in.

 ## Why you should care

 ### It's embedded

 I understood the in-process part of DuckDB's value proposition right away.
-Think SQLite, where you don't have to go through a server or over an HTTP connection.
+It's similar to SQLite, where you don't have to go through a server or over an HTTP connection.
-This is both simpler to reason about and [can be quite a bit faster, even locally](quadrupling-the-performance-of-a-data-pipeline.md)!
+This is both simpler to reason about and [is usually quite a bit faster](quadrupling-the-performance-of-a-data-pipeline.md) than having to call out to a separate service!

-Similarly, the portable part makes sense.
-They describe themselves as dependency-free (which really means they vendor some things.
-I'll leave it up to you to decide whether this is good or bad, but it's a widespread practice).
-Building from source only took a minute or two on my laptop (an M1 Max MBP).
-This isn't normally required for installing the CLI, but it may be useful for the library use case.

-I ended up going the source route because the default settings for the Rust crate are to look for a shared library.
+DuckDB is pretty quick to compile from source.
+You probably don't need to muck around with this if you're just using the CLI, but I wanted to eventually use it embedded in a Rust application.
+Compiling from source turned out to be the easiest way to get their crate working.
-I couldn't get this working, even after a `brew` install.
+It looks for a shared library by default, but I couldn't get this working after a `brew` install.
-This was mildly annoying, but on the other hand, vendoring the library makes consistent Docker builds easier.
+This was mildly annoying, but on the other hand, vendoring the library does make consistent Docker builds easier 🤷🏻‍♂️

 ### Features galore!

-I did not fully appreciate previously just how feature-rich and fast DuckDB is.
-It has pretty much the kitchen sink thrown in.
+DuckDB includes a mind boggling number of features.
+Not in a confusing way; more in a Python stdlib way where just about everything you'd want is already there.
-You can query a whole directory (or bucket) of CSV files, a Postgres database, SQLite, or even an OpenStreetMap PBF file 🤯 It's kind of nuts how much of a Swiss Army Knife DuckDB is.
+You can query a whole directory (or bucket) of CSV files, a Postgres database, SQLite, or even an OpenStreetMap PBF file 🤯 You can even write a SQL query against a glob expression of Parquet files in S3 as your "table."
-And the fact that it's in-process via a library means that **you can deeply integrate it into regular programs**.

-DuckDB literally lets you write a SQL query against a glob expression of Parquet files in S3 as your "table."
 **That's really cool!**